Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Quantifying observed covariates' residual confounding in matched samples

 Sometimes, researchers have access to one or more instrumental variables (IVs) for the treatment under consideration.
 For instance, in a renowned study of the effect of community college versus four-year college on educational attainment, \citet{rouse1995democratization} used excess distance to the nearest four-year versus community college and excess tuition of the four-year versus community college as instrumental variables for high school students' enrollment into a community college.
-If there are data on instrumental variables, then researcher may consider an IV-based matched comparison.
+If there are data on instrumental variables, then researchers may consider an IV-based matched comparison.
 For instance, in the above example, one may pair a high school graduate who lived nearer to a four-year college compared to a community college to a student who lived farther from a four-year college compared to a community college.
 Statistical matching in the IV-based analysis ensures that the IV is valid after controlling for observed covariates.
 There is often superior overlap between the IV-defined treated and control groups compared to the non-IV study design because the IV is often closer to being randomly assigned.
-Figure \ref{fig: two pscores} illustrates this point by plotting the overlap of both the propensity score and the IV-defined propensity score using the data in \citet{rouse1995democratization}.
 Of course, in an IV-based matched analysis, one needs to carefully define the treatment effects of interest; we refer interested readers to \citet{baiocchi2010building,baiocchi2012near}, \citet{heng2019instrumental} and \citet{zhang2020bridging} for related methodological and theoretical development and \citet{lorch2012differential} and \citet{mackay2021association} for empirical studies.

-Strategies mentioned above are not mutually exclusive: one may need to employ one or more at the same time to construct good matched samples and conduct sound statistical inference.
+These strategies are not mutually exclusive: one may need to employ one or more at the same time to construct good matched samples and conduct sound statistical inference.

-\section{Simulation Studies}
+\section{Simulation studies}